Democrats to investigate Ivanka Trump's private email use for work

 The White House began reviewing senior aides’ email use last year after reports that Ivanka Trump’s husband Jared Kushner, also a top White House adviser, used private email for government work.

-Reporting by Mike Stone and Susan Heavey; Additional reporting by Makini Brice; Editing by Frances Kerry and Bill Rigby, Grant McCool
+Reporting by Mike Stone and Susan Heavey; Additional reporting by Makini Brice; Editing by Bill Rigby, Grant McCool and Lisa Shumaker